dragonflydb/documentation/docs/command-reference/lists/blpop.md

 An element is popped from the head of the first list that is non-empty, with the given keys being checked in the order that they are given.

+**Note** that the unblock order can differ from the one used by Redis.
+See [below](#what-key-is-served-first-what-client-what-element-priority-ordering-details) for more details.

 ## Non-blocking behavior

 When `BLPOP` is called, if at least one of the specified keys contains a